Best cars

 7. Tesla Model Y

-The Model Y is the only Tesla SUV currently on sale in the UK, sitting below the flagship Model X with its showy gullwing doors.
+The Tesla Model Y is the bigger brother to the Model 3 saloon and sits below the flagship Model X with its showy gullwing doors.
 With conventional doors and a much lower price tag, the Model Y combines the practicality of an SUV with Tesla’s cutting-edge in-car technology, but in a far more restrained and compact package.
-Essentially an SUV variant of the Model 3, there are three versions of the Model Y available in the UK, two of which feature four-wheel drive.
+While it’s yet to be facelifted in the same manner as its saloon sibling, there remain three versions of the Model Y available in the UK, two of which feature four-wheel drive.
+Whichever you go for, all have access to Tesla’s fantastic Supercharger network – ideal for top-ups on longer adventures.

 Read our full Tesla Model Y review to find out more.